Situationally-aware Path Planning Exploiting 3D Scene Graphs: Methodology

 \subsection{Geometric Planning}

+The geometric planning in \spath employs a thread pool approach, distributing subproblems across \(m\) parallel workers executing planners from the \ac{OMPL} library \cite{Sucan2012}.

+The robot is modeled as a sphere with a radius equal to its largest dimension plus a safety margin.
+Collision checking is performed against the metric mesh represented by the ESDF introduced in Section \ref{sec:input_data}.
+Moreover, the planner assumes a holonomic robot and models the C-space as consisting of the 3D positional dimensions ($x$, $y$, and $z$).

-The geometric planning in \spath employs a thread pool approach, distributing subproblems across \(m\) parallel workers executing sampling-based planners from the \ac{OMPL} library \cite{Sucan2012}.
-For such planners, the quality of the path is directly related to the time spent sampling and checking points, as a denser set of samples is more likely to yield shorter paths.
-For this reason, the \(ttp\) for each subproblem is distributed proportionally to the effort heuristics defined in \Cref{eq:effort}.
+Since the quality of the path produced by sampling-based planners is directly related to the sampling time (a denser set of samples is more likely to yield shorter paths), the \(ttp\) for each subproblem is distributed proportionally to the effort heuristics defined in \Cref{eq:effort}.
 Planning for smaller subproblems avoids unnecessary collision checks and rewiring of vertices that do not contribute to the local solution, leading to significantly faster planning.
-This is evident in \Cref{fig:snav-planning}, where, compared to planning over the global problem (see \Cref{fig:baseline}), restricting the C-space to \(\mathbf{C}'\) results in denser coverage and a shorter path (see \Cref{fig:reduced_space}) Further subproblem decomposition can even yield point-to-point, obstacle-free subproblems, which are trivial to solve using an informed planner like BIT*.
-This is demonstrated in the empty regions of the first two and last rooms along the path in \Cref{fig:spath}, where no sampling was required at all.
+This is evident in \Cref{fig:snav-planning}, where, compared to planning over the global problem (see \Cref{fig:baseline}), restricting the C-space to \(\mathbf{C}'\) results in denser coverage and a shorter path (see \Cref{fig:reduced_space}) Further subproblem decomposition can even yield point-to-point, obstacle-free subproblems, which are trivial to solve using an informed planner like BIT*, as demonstrated by the empty regions of the first two and last rooms along the path in \Cref{fig:spath}, where no sampling was needed.
 Once all subproblems have been solved, local solutions are stitched at the respective doorway centers to get the final path.

+If the geometric planner fails to compute a valid path due to a mismatch between the actual traversability and the one assumed by the semantic graph, the replanning mechanism is triggered, as described in the following subsection.